What is the cost of living in London?

 Based on your location, another gym to consider is PureGym with many locations in the capital.
-A search in your neighbourhood could still lead you to save money, consider that in many smaller gyms you can also use the pay as you go formula, thus paying only when you participate in a fitness session or use the gym, a few quick calculations will show the best option for you
+A search in your neighborhood could still lead you to save money, consider that in many smaller gyms you can also use the pay-as-you-go formula, thus paying only when you participate in a fitness session or use the gym, a few quick calculations will show the best option for you

 Cinema and Theatre costs